calizarr/PhenoPiSight/Installation_guide.md

       * Open a terminal and type or copy/paste: `sudo dpkg-reconfigure tzdata`
       * Set your timezone.
       * This will be the timezone of all the rPIs in the bramble.
+      * *If you don't do this step you will have to copy it individually for every rPI you have later or use UTC time!*
   * **Playbooks Adjustments**
       * If you will be using the playbooks in this repository, then you need to add a few things on the original rPI.
       * Make a folder for the images: